-Chickens are some of the most understood animals on the planet, yet they’re some of the most loveable animals.
-These facts will prove it.
+Chickens are some of the most misunderstood animals on the planet, yet they’re also some of the most loveable animals.
+These facts about chickens will prove it.

 Chickens are sentient beings, meaning they experience a wide range of emotions and can feel pain.

 There are more chickens on the planet than any other land animal, and they’re not deserving of the painful lives they endure in the factory farming system.
 Explore these 11 following facts about chickens to learn a little bit more about them and what you can do to support better chicken welfare.